Item configuration in Angular Toolbar component

 }

-In this case, the user can switch between the two Toolbar items using the Tab and Shift+Tab keys, and the items will be navigated in the order in which they appear in the DOM.
+In this case, users can switch between the two Toolbar items using the Tab and Shift+Tab keys, and the items will be navigated in the order in which they appear in the DOM.

 Example:

-Here is an example of how you can use the tabIndex property to enable tab key navigation for a Toolbar component:
+Here is an example of how to use the tabIndex property to enable tab key navigation for a Toolbar component:

 import { Component, ViewChild } from '@angular/core';